Home | Site Index | Disclaimer | Email Me!

 Cyber Cops In-Waiting

-These companies appear to be wanna-be Cyber Cops.
+These companies appear to be wannabe Cyber Cops.
 We know little about them except what we have noted.
-We are seeking more informations about them.
+We are seeking more information about them.
 As we have noted, any damn fool can start an internet company and talk some other fools into believing they can do what they claim.
 Cyber Cops are a good example of this.
+We would not believe any of these companies or their claims.
 Alphabetically listed:

 • www.AllBusiness.com, anonymously registered with GoDaddy.
 In our opinion that does not instill confidence.